-There are so many different kinds of people that enjoy smoking marijuana: business people, teenagers, medical patients – even our ancestors from hundreds of years ago.
+There are so many different kinds of people that enjoy smoking weed: business people, teenagers, medical patients – even our ancestors from hundreds of years ago.
 Have you ever wondered what we all have in common?
 Every human being produces their very own endocannabinoid called anandamide, which looks and acts a lot like THC.
 To learn more about anandamide, keep reading!

 Despite how technology has changed so much of what we experience as modern human beings, some things have remained more or less the same.